4. Benefits

 Benefit amount

-An eligible new mother or designated primary caregiver may receive up to eight weeks of paid parental leave within 12 weeks after birth, adoption or placement of a child/children.
+An eligible new mother or designated primary caregiver may receive up to eight weeks of paid parental leave within 12 months after birth, adoption or placement of a child/children.
 Only one parent may be designated as a primary caregiver.
-University paid parental leave will provide supplemental wage replacement up to 30% of the employee’s regular base pay while an employee is on parental leave and state paid leave.
-Employees on approved state paid leave can supplement the university paid parental leave with their own sick leave and vacation.
-At no time will the employee receive more than 100% of wages using own sick leave or vacation and university paid parental leave benefits.
+University paid parental leave will provide supplemental wage replacement of 30% of the employee’s regular base pay while an employee is on approved maternity leave and utilizing state paid leave benefits.

 Secondary Caregiver